j-wags/joint-demo/script.md

 # Joint demo script

-This morning we've heard from each individual OMSF project about what they've been up to and where they're going next.
-Throughout this afternoon, we'll be hearing from some industry partners about what they've built using OMSF products.
-In between these spaces, I'm going to spend the next few minutes showing off how some OMSF products work with each other in addition to diving slightly deeper into a few capabilities along the way.
+I'm going to spend the next few minutes showing off how some OMSF products work with each other in addition to diving slightly deeper into a few capabilities along the way.
 Everything will be something that you can run right now, so as excited as we are about things like SMIRNOFF protein force fields or co-folding at scale with OpenFold 3, I'll be focusing on released software you can install and use right now.